Sign in to the HR/Payroll system

 Use these timecard distribution numbers and their descriptions [xlsx] to fill out the PBP-2 and PBP-4/5 forms.

 We recommend you establish PDs in PeopleAdmin for all active faculty, staff and RGP/TL positions [pdf] before PeopleSoft is implemented.

-These memorandums were sent to HR and Business Contacts regarding upcoming changes and key information related to the HR/Payroll project.
+These memorandums were sent to HR and Business Contacts regarding changes and key information related to the HR/Payroll project.

 Retroactive actions will only be approved in exceptional circumstances and require an administrative error letter explaining the need and reason for the late transaction [pdf].